jcjucelyn/ds4300-practical-02/README.md

 facilitated by `driver.py` which, as the name suggests, is a driver Python script to execute various versions of the indexing pipeline and to collect important data about the process (memory, time, etc).
 We will ultimately use this data to make a recommendation for which pipeline works best as we compare various pipeline performances by modifying different variables.

 To initiate the RAG search interface, open the `driver.py` file in the project repository.
 Once again, before running the script, ensure Redis, MongoDB, and ChromaDB are running.
+Redis and ChromaDB do not need additional adjustments, but MongoDB is using Read-Only permissions for the creator's Atlas Cluster, and thus will need to be changed in `search.py`, lines 27-29, if you have ingested the files and want to use your own.

 To run the script, either click the 'run' button in your IDE or type the following in the terminal:
 ```bash